 - Many foods contain natural anti-inflammatory compounds.
-Perhaps the best know to gout sufferers is the cherry, but there are hundreds more.
+Perhaps the best known for gout sufferers is the cherry.
+But there are hundreds more.
 Now, a diet purely based on these will satisfy nobody, but all you have to do is ensure that the overall total of your food is anti-inflammatory.
 I plan to improve my food diary database to include inflammation factors in the diet analysis.
 If this is important to you, please share your views on important food diary features.

 - Eat Yourself Thinner